2015 European migrant crisis: Public opinion

 A 2016 study by Pew Research Center suggested widespread anxiety over the refugee crisis and immigration in general, particularly about effects on the labour market, crime, and difficulty integrating the newcomers.
 The study also revealed insecurities about weakening national identities when taking in people from other cultures.

-Many Europeans also harbored more specific anxieties around Muslim immigration with a fear that Islam is incompatible with European values.
-Some national leaders, notably in Slovakia and Hungary, exploited and at times encouraged this fear for electoral gain.
+Many Europeans also harbored more specific anxieties around Muslim immigration.
+Some national leaders, notably in Slovakia and Hungary, exploited and at times encouraged this view for electoral gain.
 A study of ten European countries by Royal Institute of International Affairs found that an average of 55% would support stopping further immigration from Muslims, with support ranging from 40% (Spain) to 70% (Poland).
 A study by the European Social Survey using more nuanced wording found that 25% were opposed to all Muslim immigration; a further 30% supported permitting only "some" Muslim immigration.

-The public perception of the migrant crisis from the Hungarian point of view characterized as anti-immigration since 2015.
-Muslim immigrants are perceived as a symbolic threat to the dominant—mostly Christian—Western culture and [specifically in the Hungarian context] asylum seekers with a Christian background are more welcomed than those with a Muslim background.
+The public perception of the migrant crisis from the Hungarian point of view has been characterized as anti-immigration since 2015.
+Muslim immigrants are perceived as a symbolic threat to the dominant—mostly Christian—Western culture, and (specifically in the Hungarian context) asylum seekers with a Christian background are more welcomed than those with a Muslim background.

-A study released by the European Union Agency for Fundamental Rights found out that almost 40% of first and second-generation Muslims in Europe surveyed reported discrimination in their daily life.
+A study released by the European Union Agency for Fundamental Rights found that almost 40% of first- and second-generation Muslims in Europe surveyed reported discrimination in their daily life.

 British Somali poet Warsan Shire's poem 'Home' became a prominent depiction of the refugee experience.
 A video of Benedict Cumberbatch reciting the poem after a stage performance as part of an impassioned plea to help refugees went viral in September 2015.